fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 It supports only 64bit.
 Its JavaScriptCore supports LLInt Asm, baseline JIT and DFG JIT, but FTL JIT.

-The latest built binary can be downloaded from Buildbot. iTunes needs to be installed on your PC.
+The latest built binary can be downloaded from Buildbot.

 * [Download build artifacts from Buildbot](https://trac.webkit.org/wiki/BuildingCairoOnWindows#DownloadbuildartifactsfromBuildbot)